html-sketchapp/html-sketchapp/README.md

 npm run render # build the plugin
 ```

-## Thanks!
+## Standing on the shoulders of giants :heart:

-This project uses bits and pieces from the fantastic [react-sketchapp](https://github.com/airbnb/react-sketchapp) and wouldn't be possible without [skpm](https://github.com/skpm/skpm) and information from [Sketch-Headers](https://github.com/abynim/Sketch-Headers).
+This project uses huge bits and pieces from the fantastic [react-sketchapp](https://github.com/airbnb/react-sketchapp) and wouldn't be possible without [skpm](https://github.com/skpm/skpm) and information from [Sketch-Headers](https://github.com/abynim/Sketch-Headers).